-He studied English Literature at Durham University, graduated in 1986 and began his career as a trainee reporter at the Coventry Evening Telegraph, in the days of manual typewriters and hot metal presses.
-The CET sold more copies in the eighties than the Independent does today.
+He studied English Literature at Durham University, graduated in 1986 and began his career as a trainee reporter at the Coventry Evening Telegraph in the days of manual typewriters and hot metal presses.
+The CET sold more copies in the eighties than some national newspapers do today.
 He left to become a BBC news trainee, then Today reporter (he was ambushed by rebels in Croatia and nearly killed), a political correspondent during the nineties (working with Jon Sopel, Nick Robinson, Huw Edwards and John Sergeant), and later BBC Africa correspondent based in Johannesburg and Newsnight presenter ― the most frightening assignment of all, working alongside the legendary Paxman.

-Jeremy Vine now presents the graphics for all BBC election specials.
-He didn’t mind when BuzzFeed lampooned his coverage of the Scottish independence referendum in 2014, and was recently at the helm with David Dimbleby and Emily Maitlis for the 2015 General Election.
+Jeremy now presents the graphics for election specials.
+He didn’t mind when BuzzFeed lampooned his coverage of the Scottish independence referendum in 2014, and was recently at the helm with David Dimbleby and Emily Maitlis for the 2015 and 2017 General Elections.
 He signed up for Strictly Come Dancing in 2015, in which his first dance with Karen Clifton was scored “2” by Craig Revel-Horwood.

-His autobiography ‘It’s All News to Me’ tells the vivid story of 25 years at the BBC in his unmistakably lively and self-deprecating style.
+His autobiography ‘It’s All News to Me’ tells the vivid story of 25 years in journalism in his unmistakably lively and self-deprecating style.
 A review in the Telegraph said:

 Jeremy Vine is the perfect diarist, because he is an exhibitionist who doesn’t mind looking stupid.
 So he has written a brilliant memoir detailing his adventures at the BBC, from political correspondent to the Today programme to no. 3 at Newsnight to his present job on Radio 2.
 Vine is silly and joyful and he has written a silly and joyful book, which I adored.